SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

 ## Summary

-Now that you have configured and tested the SAP Build Process Automation project, Continue to - [SAP Workzone configuration](/exercises/3_SAPBuildWorkZone/README.md)
+Now that you have configured , released and deployed the SAP Build Process Automation project, Continue to - [SAP Workzone configuration](/exercises/3_SAPBuildWorkZone/README.md)